New Dating App For Sugar Daddies Is Cover-Up For Discrimination

 While some might think, “Why give a spotlight to it then?”
 I say we should know about the wrong being done so that then we can work to fix it.
 Recognize discrimination and don’t put your money behind such apps.

-But that’s just this author’s two cents (the only money I’ll ever through at this company).
+But that’s just this author’s two cents (the only money I’ll ever throw at this company).